Frances Yates: International acclaim: 1961–81

 Yates was promoted in the Queen's Birthday Honours 1977 to Dame Commander of the Order of the British Empire (DBE) for services to Renaissance studies.
-In 1978, the University of Pisa awarded her the Premio Galilio Galilie for her contribution to the study of Italian history.
+In 1978, the University of Pisa awarded her the Premio Galileo Galilei for her contribution to the study of Italian history.
 In March 1979, the British Academy awarded her a £2000 grant so that she could continue to travel from her home to London in order to conduct research.

-In 1974, an academic conference was held at UCLA's Clark Library in Los Angeles, California that debated and discussed what was termed the "Yates thesis".
+In 1974, an academic conference was held at UCLA's Clark Library in Los Angeles, California, that debated and discussed what was termed the "Yates thesis".
 The last decade of her life saw her critics become both more numerous and more outspoken; however, she gained a champion in the form of historian Hugh Trevor-Roper, who positively reviewed her works and became a personal friend.
 In 1979, Yates published The Occult Philosophy in the Elizabethan Age, in which she discussed the place of the Christian Cabala during the Renaissance and its influence on Christian Neoplatonism.
 It did not prove as successful as her books published in the 1960s.

-It was during the early 1970s that she began writing an autobiography, inspired by E.M.
-Forster's biography of Goldsworthy Lowes Dickinson; it was left unfinished on her death, although portions were published posthumously.
+It was during the early 1970s that she began writing an autobiography, inspired by E. M. Forster's biography of Goldsworthy Lowes Dickinson; it was left unfinished on her death, although portions were published posthumously.

-In March 1979, Yates moved her sister Ruby into a nursing home, before embarking on a lecture tour of the U.S. Ruby died in May 1980, leaving Yates as the last surviving member of her immediate family.
+In March 1979, Yates's sister Ruby moved into a nursing home, before Yates went on a lecture tour of the U.S. Ruby died in May 1980, leaving Yates as the last surviving member of her immediate family.
 In 1980 Yates was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences.
-In summer 1981, Yates traveled on a lecture tour of Hungary, coming to believe that Anglophone scholarship had neglected Central Europe.
+In summer 1981, Yates went on a lecture tour of Hungary, coming to believe that Anglophone scholarship had neglected Central Europe.
 Her final lecture was delivered at Manchester Cathedral, and was on the subject of John Dee, whom Yates was taking an increasing research interest in.
 Shortly after, she fell over at home, and was hospitalised with a cracked femur.
 She recovered and returned home, where she died in her sleep.
 Her body was cremated in an Anglican memorial service.